obsidian-level-maker/Obsidian/README.txt

 STATUS

-  OBLIGE 0.94 is the current version, which was released pending a rewrite of the core level-making algorithms.
+  OBLIGE 0.94 is the current version.
 The GUI interface is simple but very usable.
 The battle simulator produces reasonable ammo and health to fight the monsters in the map.